Do biological molecular machines act as Maxwell's demons?: Theory: Formulation of the problem

-$\beta = 1/k_{\rm B}T$, where $k_{\rm B}$ is the Boltzmann constant, $p$ is the joint probability distribution function for the statistical ensemble of the fluxes, and $\langle \ldots \rangle$ is the average over that ensemble. ${\cal J}_i(t)$ denotes the random variable of the mean net flux over the time period $t$, $i = 1, 2$, and $j_i(t)$ denotes the particular value of that flux.
-Time $t$ must be long enough for the considered ensemble to comprise only stationary fluxes. $\sigma$ has the meaning of a fluctuating dimensionless entropy production, and concavity of the exponential function provides the second law of thermodynamics,
+$\mathcal{J}_{i}(t)$ in (\ref{eq3}) denotes the random variable of the mean net flux over the time period $t$, ($i=1,2$), whereas $j_i(t)$ in (\ref{eq1}) denotes its particular value. $\langle\ldots\rangle$ is the average over the ensemble of the fluxes $j_1(t)$ and $j_2(t)$.
+Time $t$ must be long enough for the considered ensemble to comprise only stationary fluxes.
+The convexity of the exponential function provides the second law of thermodynamics: